TacitusXI/ledger-signer/README.md

 ## Overview

 Ledger Signer provides a simple yet robust interface to interact with Ledger devices using TypeScript.
-It supports signing messages, error handling, and includes utilities for logging and CLI prompting.
-This project is built with SOLID principles and best practices in mind.
+It supports secure message signing, dynamic user input, comprehensive error handling, and includes utilities for logging and CLI prompting.

 ## Features